silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 You can use the `owns` static private property on a DataObject to specify which relationships are ownership relationships.
 The `owns` property should be defined on the _owner_ DataObject.

 For example, let's say you have a `MyPage` page type that displays banners containing an image.
-Each `MyPage` owns many `Banners`, which in turn owns an `Image`.
+Each `MyPage` owns many `Banners`, which in turn own an `Image`.

 ```php